A quick introduction

 Let’s put all this into practice by taking a look at how games reproduced their sound.
 I wrote this special player that allows you to swap between consoles (to enable side-by-side comparisons):

 The second example is much trickier to quantify.
 I placed a PS2 tune for comparison, but I had to boost the PS2 one a bit (I presume PSP soundtracks are louder to compensate for the smaller speaker and the proximity to the user).
 Also, bear in mind that the arrangements are slightly different between platforms.
 It’s possibly just a creative change since the PSP game was released five years after the PS2 one.
-Overall, the PSP doesn’t show deterioration (considering the PS2’s SPU2 is very powerful and flexible).
+Overall, the PSP doesn’t show deterioration (considering that the PS2’s SPU2 is very powerful and flexible).

 The console features a good amount of connections :

 Examples of commercialised accessories include:

-The funny thing is that these gadgets were also available for Pocket PC/PDAs as well, it makes you think if Sony envisioned the PSP as a PocketPC for youngsters.
+The funny thing is that these gadgets were also available for Pocket PCs and PDAs as well.
+It makes you wonder if Sony envisioned the PSP as a Pocket PC for youngsters.

-After the release of the Playstation 3, a new feature appeared on the PSP: Remote Play.
+After the release of the PlayStation 3, a new feature appeared on the PSP: Remote Play.
 Using a WiFi connection, the PS3 could be remotely controlled from the PSP.

 This was many years before the Wii U launched, eh?
-Unfortunately, only a handful of PS3 games supported remote play, meaning users could only navigate through the menus, do some multimedia and play Playstation 1 games.
+Unfortunately, only a handful of PS3 games supported Remote Play, meaning users could only navigate through the menus, do some multimedia and play PlayStation 1 games.

-First and foremost, the PSP contains a hidden/undocumented 4 KB ROM inside Tachyon where the boot-loader is.
+First and foremost, the PSP contains a hidden, undocumented 4 KB ROM inside Tachyon where the boot-loader is.
 In other words, upon powering on, the CPU will start by looking for instructions in there.
 That ROM has many names, including ‘Bootrom’, ‘Pre-IPL’ and ‘Lib-PSP iplloader’.
 The latter is the internal codename used by Sony.

 The first component is the IPL, which is loaded by the Pre-IPL and takes care of initialising the hardware.
-A part of IPL also stores unique information of the console (such as the MAC Address, serial number and ‘UMD authentication keys’) .
-Overwriting this area causes catastrophic results!
-So, for obvious reasons, the UMD keys are duplicated a couple of times to survive corruption.
-The aforementioned section is called IDStorage.
+Part of the IPL, called IDStorage, also stores unique information about the console (such as its MAC address, serial number and UMD authentication keys) .
+Overwriting this last area causes catastrophic results!
+So the UMD keys are duplicated a couple of times, to survive corruption.

 The IPL then loads a set of kernel modules which handle low-level operations (memory management, multi-threading and file-system).
 They also implement memory access exceptions triggered by the MPU (remember the segmentation paragraph?).
-For the sake of simplicity, whenever I use the word ‘Kernel’ in this article, I’ll be referring to these kernel modules.
+For the sake of simplicity, whenever I use the word ‘kernel’ in this article, I’ll be referring to these kernel modules.

-Having said that, the Kernel doesn’t do multitasking but it does implement cooperative multi-threading for single processes.
+Having said that, the kernel doesn’t do multitasking, but it does implement cooperative multi-threading for single processes.

 NAND also houses other sections of the firmware.